-Northeast College Prep provides each student with a free, nutritious breakfast, lunch and snack each day.
+Northeast College Prep provides each student with a free, nutritious breakfast and lunch.
 Students may elect to bring their own lunch if they wish to do so.
 The school cannot provide refrigeration or microwaving for home lunch items.
 Northeast College Prep can only provide free lunches for students if families cooperate in filling out the "Application for Educational Benefits" form sent to families as required on an annual basis.
 We strongly encourage families to help the school by filling out the form.